DataDog/datadog-api-client-ruby/docs/v1/LogsPipelinesAPI.md

 > <Array<LogsPipeline>> list_logs_pipelines

-Get all pipelines

 Get all pipelines from your organization.
 This endpoint takes no JSON arguments.

 ### Examples